 How to Protect Your Roof This Winter

 - Performing a pre-winter inspection and tune-up is the best thing you can do for your roof before the winter season.
 We recommend hiring a professional to look over every element of your roofing system, not merely the shingles.
-Allow them to perform all recommended repairs and have them complete a tune-up to have your roof looking its best for winter.
+Allow them to perform all recommended repairs and have them complete a roof repair consultation and tune-up to have your roof looking its best for winter.

 - Trimming trees and plants prior to snowfall and heavy winds lessens the chance of excess debris scratching, puncturing, or cracking your roofing shingles.
 Heavy winds, snowfall, and even hail can cause overhanging branches to break and damage your roofing.
-A simple pruning can prevent this from happening.
+Simple pruning can prevent this from happening.

 - Repairing damaged gutters prepares your roof for optimal drainage to keep precipitation properly flowing during the winter.
 But first, remove any rubble and fall buildup from your gutters.

 - Installing impact-resistant shingles helps protect your home from wind and hail damage.
 They are specifically designed to withstand the harsh impact of hail and can even lower homeowner’s insurance in certain circumstances.
 Just make sure that you look for a class 4 impact resistance rating when selecting shingles for your home.